top of page

 Profit on paper does not prevent a cash crunch.

-To scale successfully, treat expansion as building a platform, not adding a location.
+To scale successfully, treat expansion as building a platform rather than merely adding a location.
 The winners build:

 • Standardized systems (clinical + operational)